lk-geimfari/rkn-sosatb/README.md

 ```

 # LICENSE
-Lol, do what the fuck you want.
+Do what the fuck you want.